-Wireless Site Surveys For Large to Small Organizations Across Calgary
+Wireless Site Surveys and Wi-Fi Network Estimates For Organizations Across Calgary

 At Pure IT in Calgary, we understand the importance of an effective wireless network for your organization, regardless of size.
 We highly recommend conducting a Wireless Site Survey before implementing any wireless network infrastructure.
 This is especially crucial for larger network deployments where a survey is essential.

 Even for smaller deployments, we advise having a site survey, although we understand the cost can sometimes be a limiting factor.
 When setting up your wireless network, we aim to achieve the best possible coverage and performance using minimal equipment.
 This approach reduces the cost and the time required and maximizes the efficiency of your manpower and resources.

 To optimize your wireless coverage and performance, it’s necessary to understand the Radio Frequency (RF) behaviour in your specific environment.
 A Wireless Site Survey can provide this insight by identifying areas of signal interference, weak signals, and dead zones.
 It prevents interference from existing radio sources and physical structures such as columns, beams, walls, and even metal objects.

 It’s important to remember that everything in your environment, including furniture and people, can affect the radio signal profile of your site.
 The primary purpose of the Wireless Site Survey is to assess the feasibility of installing a wireless network that fulfills your requirements and determine the best way to deploy it within your site’s constraints.
 Trust Pure IT in Calgary to guide you through this process and ensure your wireless network is optimized for your organization’s needs.

 The Necessity of A Wireless Site Survey and Wireless Estimate For Your Calgary Organization